AAFC-Bioinfo-AAC/pork-vision/README.md

 - Custom Algorithms:
   - Image preprocessing and measurement algorithms for geometry and intensity-based analysis

+---

 ## Documentation

-For technical details, installation and usage instructions, please see the [`User Guide`](./docs/user-guide.md).
+For technical details, including installation and usage instructions, please see the [`User Guide`](./docs/user-guide.md).

 ---

-## Credits
+## Acknowledgements

-Developed by a multidisciplinary team of bioinformaticians and meat science experts at Lacombe Research and Development centre, Agriculture & Agri-Food Canada.
-For individual contributions, see the [CREDITS](CREDITS.md) file.
+This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the Lacombe Research and Development Centre, Agriculture & Agri-Food Canada.
+See the [CREDITS](CREDITS.md) file for a list of individual contributions.

+To cite this project, refer to the [CITATION](CITATION.cff) file or click the *Cite this repository* button (right-hand sidebar).

+To contribute to this project, review the guidelines provided in the [CONTRIBUTING](CONTRIBUTING.md) file  and adhere to our [CODE_OF_CONDUCT](CODE_OF_CONDUCT.mdmd).

+For references to key publications, resources and tools/software used here, see the [REFERENCES](REFERENCES.md) file.

 ---

-## Contribution

-If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

----

 ## License

-This project is distributed under the GPLv3 License.
-For complete details and copyright information, see the [LICENSE](LICENSE) file.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

----

-## References

-References to techniques, tools and software used here can be found in the [REFERENCES.md](REFERENCES.md) file.

----

-## Citation

-If you use this project in your work, please cite it using the [CITATION.cff](CITATION.cff) file.
+Copyright (c) His Majesty the King in Right of Canada, as represented by the Minister of Agriculture and Agri-Food, 2025.